-The City will establish a Bilingual Pay Program which will compensate designated employees who provide translation to and from a foreign language and related services.
+The City compensates designated employees who provide translation to and from a foreign language and related services.
 Department heads will recommend which classifications and employees to be considered for bilingual pay, and the City Manager will approve assignment recommendations based on the customer services needs of the City.
 Eligible employees will be required to pass a test that shall be administered by a qualified agency or individual.
-Employees who pass the test and are assigned to provide bilingual translation services will receive \$75 per month as compensation.
-Effective July 1, 2018, employees who pass the test and are assigned to provide bilingual translation services will receive \$100 per month as compensation.
+Employees who pass the test and are assigned to provide bilingual translation services will receive seventy-five dollars (\$75) per month as compensation.
+Effective July 1, 2018, employees who pass the test and are assigned to provide bilingual translation services will receive one hundred dollars (\$100) per month as compensation.
 If the employee is reassigned to no longer provide bilingual translation services, the bilingual pay will be discontinued and will not be paid in the following month.
-It should be noted that regardless of whether or not an employee is receiving bilingual pay, all employees having bilingual capability shall be expected to reasonably respond to non-English inquiries directed to them in their capacity as a City employee.
+It should be noted that, regardless of whether or not an employee is receiving bilingual pay, all employees having bilingual capability shall be expected to reasonably respond to non-English inquiries directed to them in their capacity as a City employee.